 YPSL logo from the 1920s

 The Young People’s Socialist League has served as the youth and student wing of the Socialist Party of America since its inception in 1907.
-While it has gone through many iterations and many changes—including a short time as a more liberally-aligned Social Democratic organization—today it is aligned with the party: specifically, Marxist-Leninist, or “communism with American characteristics,” following in the footsteps of great American socialists like Eugene Debs.
+While it has gone through many iterations and many changes—including a short time as a more liberally-aligned Social Democratic organization—today it is aligned with the party, following in the footsteps of great American socialists like Eugene Debs.

 YPSL operates as a 501(c)(4) social welfare organization.
 Contributions to the organization are not tax-deductible, but the organization maintains a tax-exempt status by primarily focusing on education.
 Membership dues are used exclusively to maintain the organization and provide educational materials and supplies to members, as well as cover the costs associated with major events.